 To really experience the profound benefits of mindfulness, I strongly encourage you to learn to gradually incorporate mindfulness into everything you do and ideally, to learn how to practice formal mindfulness meditation.
 Read through these mindfulness activities, reflect on how each exercise resonates with you, and take a major leap towards a more conscious, enlightened and peaceful experience of a life truly lived!

 I’d love to hear your thoughts in the comments below!
-I have lots of other ideas and mindfulness exercises to share with you, so if you found this post helpful, be sure to sign up for my email list to be notified of new posts!
+I have lots of other ideas and mindfulness exercises to share with you, so if you found this post helpful, be sure to sign up for my email list at the end of this post to be notified of new posts!

 I hope you’ve found some inspiration in this post to live life in the here and now, fully present, and opening yourself to all the magic that exists once the clutter is cleared away!